System Design Space

 2017

-AlphaGo Zero and pure self-play
+AlphaGo Zero and self-play beyond human games

 The system learns without human game records and discovers even stronger strategies.